 These are the official dates of public holidays for the UAE for the coming year, as well as notable dates, so you can make a note in your diary now and plan ahead.
-Actual days off work for both the public and private sector will vary but these are the dates announced by the Government so far.
+Actual days off work for both the public and private sector should vary less than in the past and these are the dates announced by the Government so far.

 A number of the days fall on a Saturday this year, a day off for many, so we will have to wait and see if these are moved to the Sunday.

 The intention behind the changes is to bring the private and public sectors more into line and provide more balance.

 |New Year’s Day||January 1st||Tuesday||1|

 |Eid Al Adha*||August 11th||Sunday||2|

 |Hijri New Year’s Day*||August 31st||Saturday||1|

 |UAE National Day||December 2nd & 3rd||Monday & Tuesday||2|

 |*Islamic holiday dates are dependent on moon sighting and are subject to confirmation and may change|

 For professional advice and assistance on a full range of personal financial planning issues please contact me at firstname.lastname@example.org and see other articles on this website.